Backfeed/docs/protocol_roadmap.md

 1. Put our tokens, and eventually the protocol, on the blockchain

-## Whats the problem?
+## What's the problem?

-Development on the protocol service progresses very very slowly, and is not
+Development on the protocol service progresses very very slowly.

 One reason is the present codebase is very difficult to maintain and extend.